stavelmashally/stavelmashally/README.md

 Full Stack Developer & Computer Science Student.

-- 👨🏻‍💻 Currently working, learning and growing my skillset in web development, data science and data structures & algorithms.
+- 👨🏻‍💻 Currently working, learning and growing my skillset in Web development and Data science.
-- 🤝 Open for collaborations in web development and data science.
+- 🤝 Open for collaborations in Web development.
-- 😊 Willing to contribute in opensource development projects.
+- 😊 Willing to contribute in open source development projects.
-- 👍 Looking for opportunities to join as an intern/full time in web development and data science fields.
+- 👍 Looking for opportunities to join as an intern/full time in Web development.

 <b>Tech Stack</b>